 14 Gloucestershire venues with a fascinating history

-From royal visits and literary links to fiery deaths and underground tunnels, discover 14 restaurants, pubs and hotels in Gloucestershire with a fascinating history.
+From royal visits and literary links to fiery deaths and underground tunnels, discover 14 pubs, hotels and venues in Gloucestershire with a fascinating history.

-Discover the history of some of Gloucestershire's hotels, restaurants and pubs.
+Discover the fascinating history of some of Gloucestershire's oldest hotels, pubs and venues.

-Boasting much more than delicious food and comfortable accommodation, Gloucestershire is home to plenty of historical hot spots with the oldest dating back to 947AD.
+Boasting much more than just local beer and comfortable rooms, Gloucestershire is home to some of the country's most historic pubs and hotels — with the oldest dating back to 947AD.

 Situated in Nailsworth on the banks of the River Frome, Egypt Mill stands on the site of a small, 14th century corn mill — of which one roadside wall still remains today.
 The first official record of the hotel and restaurant dates back to 1656, when it was bought by London haberdasher George Hudson.